-Carribean Wind is another one of those immense Dylan songs one can find perplexing how he deemed it unreleasable material.
+Caribbean Wind is another one of those immense Dylan songs one can find perplexing how he deemed it unreleasable material.
 When writing this post I was tossing up between this and Abandoned Love to declare my favourite.
 I realised I hadn’t accounted for Blind Willie Mctell and Series of Dreams which I’m also captivated.
-The legendary Biograph bootleg version of Carribean Wind is outstanding and unfortunately cannot be forwarded here due to copyright restrictions.
-Such is life, but I have relayed below the only other existing copy which I used to orchestral my family’s Carribean trip to Cartagena.
+The legendary Biograph bootleg version of Caribbean Wind is outstanding and unfortunately cannot be forwarded here due to copyright restrictions. (edited: the biograph version has since been released and is below).
+Such is life, but I have relayed below the only other existing copy which I used to orchestral my family’s Caribbean trip to Cartagena.

 What’s staggering considering Dylan’s musical influence and everything else, there is no wikipedia page of this song.
 And look… you can harp upon song meanings in typical songs but as Paul Robert Thomas implied with Carribean Wind, this isn’t a song with a straight-forward meaning rather it’s all to do with the context Dylan found himself in:

 (Caribbean Wind is..) mostly as an indicator of the position of his soul, as a man who was now bereft of his family life following the embittered divorce proceedings and who had at first totally embraced Jesus Christ but was quickly falling out of His grasp – at least the dogmatic grasp of the Christian Vineyard Fellowship, and who would soon return to the religion of his forefathers, Judaism.
 Read entire article.